 I have to admit that I have never had corn salsa before.
 I love homemade salsas, however, so I decided to give it a try.
-What’s great about this recipe is that although you need a pressure canner to can corn, you don’t have to pressure can corn salsa.
+It’s now one of my 5 favorite salsa recipes for canning.

 This post may contain affiliate links.